omniaintranet/OmniaDocsG2/admin-settings/tenant-settings/sign-off-requests-613/sign-off-templates-613/index.rst

 Add documents to be signed off
 ---------------------------------
 In Omnia 7.7 and later, published controlled documents can be signed-off.
-A sign-off request can contain bot pages and documents.
+A sign-off request can contain both pages and documents.

+**Prerequisites**: The tenant feature "Sign-off request for controlled documents" must be active.
+In the settings for the document type, the option "Enable sign-off request" must be selected.
+(Meaning sign-off requests can be available for some document types and not for others.)

 You use it this way: